 On 4 June 2012, DAFF provided a draft pest categorisation table for fresh lychee fruit from Taiwan and Vietnam to all state and territory government departments for their advance consideration of regional pests.
-Comments on the draft pest categorisation table received from South Australia, Western Australia and Victoria were considered and incorporated in this draft report (PIRSA 2012; DAFWA 2012; DPI Victoria 2012).
+Comments on the draft pest categorisation table received from South Australia, Western Australia and Victoria (PIRSA 2012; DAFWA 2012; DPI Victoria 2012) were considered and incorporated in the preparation of the draft report.